alexa/ask-sdk-controls/doc/userGuide.md

 ```

 Install the Node.js dependencies for the skill, which includes the Controls Framework for
-ASK-SDK
+ASK SDK.

 ```bash
  cd lambda
  npm install
 ```

-Either deploy your skill with `ask deploy` or set up local debugging (See section ["Live testing with local debugging"](#34-live-testing-with-local-debugging)).
+Either deploy your skill with `ask deploy` or set up local debugging (See section "[Live testing with local debugging](#34-live-testing-with-local-debugging)").

 Once your skill is ready for testing, use the testing page of the developer portal
 (https://developer.amazon.com/alexa/console/ask/test/{SkillID}/development/en_US/) or `ask dialog` to test it out.